Mar8el/IFTA_Project/Readme.md

 Report is ready.

 This can be visualized using Apache Superset, Power BI, or Tableau.

+## Test It Out

+1 - Clone the repository:
 ```
 git clone https://github.com/Mar8el/IFTA_Project.git
 ```
+2 - Navigate to the project directory
 ```
 cd IFTA_Project
 ```
+3 - Local deployment
 ```
 docker compose up
 ```